commercetools/merchant-center-application-kit/.changeset/chilled-eyes-greet.md

 '@commercetools-frontend/application-components': minor
 ---

-We've updated the `title` property type of dialog components (`InfoDialog`, `FormDialog` and `ConfirmationDialog`) so, instead of only supporting `string` values, it will support `ReactNode` as well.
+We've updated the `title` property type of dialog components (`InfoDialog`, `FormDialog` and `ConfirmationDialog`) to be a `ReactNode` instead of `string` values.
-This change is intended to allow for consumers to provide more complex content, such as custom components, to the `title` property of these components.
+This change is intended to enable consumers to define the title of the dialogs as a React component, thus allowing to support more use cases.

 Since the `title` property was also used as the accessible title of the dialogs and we can't extract the value from a `ReactNode` title, we're introducing a new `aria-label` property to these components.
 Consumers using a non-string value for the `title` property should also provide a string value for the `aria-label` property, which will be used as the accessible title of the dialog.